Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

 By following this code of conduct, we aim to create a respectful, inclusive, and efficient working environment where every team member feels supported and valued.

+Attendance, Availability & Exceptional Circumstances

+All team members are expected to attend scheduled lectures, labs, sprint reviews, and group presentations, particularly those that contribute to assessed coursework.
+Attendance is considered a shared responsibility, as the absence of a single member may negatively impact the group’s overall mark.

+We recognise that exceptional or emergency situations may occur.
+In such cases:

+The affected team member must inform the group as early as possible, preferably at least 24 hours in advance where feasible.

+Notification should be made via the agreed communication channel (e.g. Microsoft Teams, WhatsApp, or GitHub).

+A brief explanation should be provided to allow the team to adapt plans accordingly.

+Last-minute notifications should only occur in genuine emergencies.

+If a team member is unable to attend a critical assessed activity (e.g. presentation or sprint review):

+Responsibilities will be reallocated to ensure continuity.

+Supporting materials (slides, scripts, notes) must be shared in advance where possible.

+Another team member may be required to temporarily cover the missing role.

+Repeated absence without valid justification may result in:

+Reallocation of tasks,

+Reduced responsibility in future sprints,

+Documentation of the issue in meeting records and task boards,

+Escalation to the module tutor if necessary.

 ### Signed:
 - A G_Z23599848
 - Lan G.M_A00019111